Brianne Nadeau: Street harassment

 Nadeau has spoken publicly about her experiences of street harassment as a woman in public space in the District, including by a government employee on duty in uniform.
 She introduced a bill to end street harassment in the District.
 The bill focuses on education and training and creates a task force to study and collect data on the issue.
 At Nadeau's request, the Council held its first ever hearing on the subject in 2015.

 Initiative 77

-Nadeau initially opposed the controversial Initiative 77 ballot measure to eliminate the tip credit for workers who receive tips as part of their wages.
+Nadeau initially opposed the Initiative 77 ballot measure to eliminate the tip credit for workers who receive tips as part of their wages.
 When DC voters approved the measure in a referendum, Nadeau opposed the DC Council measure that overturned the vote.

 Pepco-Exelon merger

 In May 2015, Nadeau opposed the proposed merger between Exelon and Pepco, expressing concerns about the impact on costs and renewable energy.
 In October 2015, Nadeau changed her position and urged regulators to support the deal, stating that her original concerns had been addressed by a settlement among Exelon, the Mayor, Attorney General, and Office of the People's Counsel that included additional concessions from Exelon.